 Thompson v Bee EWCA Civ 1212 The Times 3rd December 2009 2010 2 WLR 1355

 Right of way by will expressed to be at "all times and for all purposes".
 CA adopted single transaction approach to construction to ascertain rights of beneficiaries under Will.
 Appellant's claim that right not limited to agricultural purposes upheld.
 Respondent’s claim to injunction restraining use of way to access three houses upheld but court left open question whether could use way for less than three houses.

-Richard was instructed on behalf of the Defendant/Appellant Mr Thompson at first instance and was led by James Thom QC on the appeal.
+Richard was instructed on behalf of the Defendant/Appellant Mr Thompson at first instance and was led by James Thom KC on the appeal.